-The world of business as we know it is changing at a rapid pace.
+The world of business as we know it is changing rapidly.
 The days of centralized offices filled with employees from 9 am to 5 pm are gone and we’ve shifted into an era of remote work.
-Companies are quickly having to learn how to collaborate with different employees and departments when everyone is in a different location.
+Companies quickly have to learn how to collaborate with different employees and departments when everyone is in a different location.
 Companies are also quickly learning how to use Microsoft Teams.

-If you’re unfamiliar with the software, it might seem like a daunting task to learn how to use it effectively.
+If you’re unfamiliar with the software, it might seem daunting to learn how to use it effectively.
 If this is you, we’re here to help.
 Read on to learn how to use Microsoft Teams!

 One of the most important things you’ll do as a team leader is delegate tasks.
 You can do this in Microsoft Teams with the Planner tool.

 All you need to do is go to a specific team or channel and select the “+” button.
 Then click on “Planner” to start drafting a plan.
 Once you’ve saved your plan, then you’ll want to create buckets by selecting “add new bucket” and entering a name.

 Once you’ve added all of your buckets, you can add team members to each bucket and assign tasks by clicking the “+” button.
 You can even set due date to make sure everything is done on time.

 What does this look like in real life?

 Let’s say you have a marketing team, and within that team, you have a social media channel.
 You would use the planner function to draft a plan for social media campaigns.
 Each bucket could represent each social media platform you use and the tasks within the bucket would allow your team members to complete their tasks to properly execute your social media marketing campaign.